duniter/duniter/doc/UCP.md

 ### Votes

-A vote is a simple signature of an amendment.
+A vote is a simple signature of an amendment, refering to [HDC Vote request](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md#vote-request).
 When a member signs an amendment and submit the signatures to nodes, it express the will of this member (if he can legitimately do it) to promote the signed amendment.

 ### Transactions

-Transaction is a document whose role is either to create, fusion or transfert money.
+Transaction is a document refering to [HDC Transaction format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md#transaction) whose role is either to create, fusion or transfert money.
 It is the final support of money and it materializes money ownership.

 ### Trust Hash Table

+THT is a hash table refering to [UCG THT format](https://github.com/c-geek/ucoin/blob/master/doc/UCG.md#trust-hash-table) whose role is to define, for a given PGP key, the nodes by which every transaction of the key pass through and the nodes the key is likely to trust for incoming transactions.

 ## Dataflow